 But that's a minor gripe, given the quality of these cans.
 The 40mm full-range drivers kick out plenty of insight, making for a revealing listen.
 They're punchy, with a great sense of rhythmic expression, and pack a treble with bags of substance.
 And that midrange – it's the real star of the show, picking up even the slightest variations in tone or timbre.

-You can look the headband in place too, so when you've found the perfect position it won't budge.
+You can lock the headband in place too, so when you've found the perfect position it won't budge.
 Genius.

 Read the full Røde NTH-100 review